DimABSA: Building Multilingual and Multidomain Datasets for Dimensional Aspect-Based Sentiment Analysis: The DimABSA Construction

 The annotated elements vary across datasets depending on the subtask setting.
 For finance-domain datasets focused on DimASR, we annotate \texttt{(A, VA)} pairs.
 For all other datasets, we annotate full \texttt{(A, C, O, VA)} quadruplets.
 For existing datasets, we supplement the annotations with VA scores and any missing components of the quadruplet.
 We construct a shared training set for all subtasks.
 However, we do not use a single shared development/test set across subtasks, since DimASR assumes the aspect term is given as input.
 Instead, we create a dedicated development/test set for DimASR, and a shared set for DimASTE and DimASQP.

 The annotation process is conducted in two phases.
-We first extract the categorical tuples from sentences: the element \texttt{A} for each \texttt{(A, VA)} pair and the triplet \texttt{(A, C, O)} for each quadruplet, followed by the assignment of VA scores for tuples.
+We first extract the categorical triplet \texttt{(A, C, O)} for each quadruplet from sentences, followed by the assignment of VA scores for tuples.
 For tuple extraction, annotators follow guidelines with examples (see Appendix~\ref{sec:annotation-guidelines}), including extracting all valid tuples, incorporating sentiment modifiers, and ensuring exact span matching.
 Each sentence is annotated independently by two annotators.
 If both annotators agree, the tuple is accepted.
 Otherwise, a third annotator adjudicates the disagreement.
 Instances without consensus among the three annotators are discarded.

 The accepted tuples are then annotated with VA ratings.
 Annotators are introduced to the VA dimensions with illustrative examples (see Appendix~\ref{sec:annotation-guidelines}).
-The annotation interface is implemented using the Self-Assessment Manikin (SAM) scale \cite{Bradley1994}, accompanied by VA emojis for reference.
+The annotation interface is implemented using the Self-Assessment Manikin (SAM) scale \cite{Bradley1994}, accompanied by VA emojis \cite{Kutsuzawa2022} for reference.
 This pictorial protocol helps annotators assign VA ratings more accurately.
 Each tuple is annotated by five annotators and the final VA rating is obtained by discarding outlier ratings beyond the mean $\pm$ 1.5 standard deviations and averaging the remaining scores.